Mario Cusson: Notable bouts during welterweight title reign

 Cusson successfully defended his title twice in 1982, defeating Allen Clarke in January and future welterweight champion Donnie Poole in October.

 Following a split from trainer Georges Drouin in November 1982, Cusson traveled to Miami in January 1983 with Deano Clavet.
 He traveled to Miami to train under Chuck Talhami at the famed 5th Street Gym.

 Cusson made his third successful defense of his Canadian welterweight championship in May 1983, outpointing John Herbert at the Paul Sauvé Arena.

 With his Canadian welterweight title on the line, he made his fourth title defense against undefeated Dave Hilton Jr. at the Montreal Forum on December 4, 1983.
 Cusson entered the bout at 137.3 pounds, and Hilton came in with a nine-pound weight advantage at 146.2 pounds.
 The referee Guy Jutras called a technical draw at 1:33 of the third round after an unintentional headbutt opened a cut on Cusson, who retained his championship.
 The Canadian welterweight title fight attracted a crowd of approximately 20,000 and grossed more than $800,000 at the gate.
 It marked the highest attendance for a sports event in the venue's 59-year history.
 The bout generated career-high purses for both fighters, with Cusson earning $130,000 and Hilton collecting $118,000.

 Losing the Canadian welterweight championship, March 1983

-An immediate rematch between Cusson and Hilton was sanctioned by the Canadian Professional Boxing Federation.
+An immediate rematch between Cusson and Hilton was sanctioned by the Canadian Boxing Federation.
 Cusson prepared for three weeks in Toronto, sparring with Shawn O'Sullivan.
 The rematch with Hilton was postponed in September 1983 after Cusson fractured his left hand during a training session.
 After months of delays, the 23-year-old was knocked out by Hilton in the rematch for the Canadian welterweight championship on March 25, 1984.
 The fight ended in only 29 seconds of the first round.
 Both bouts against Hilton took place at the Montreal Forum and generated a combined gate of approximately 40,000 fans, with Cusson earning $260,000 in combined purses.

 Cusson dropped to lightweight after losing to Hilton, capturing a 10-round decision over former world champion Claude Noel in July 1984 at 135 pounds.